Party leaders cast ballots in Scottish Parliament election

 Published

-The leaders of Scotland’s political parties are heading to the polls to cast their own votes in the Scottish Parliament election.Full Article
+The leaders of Scotland’s political parties have cast their own votes in the Scottish Parliament election.Full Article

 Published

-The leaders of Scotland’s political parties are heading to the polls to cast their own votes in the Scottish Parliament election.Full Article
+The leaders of Scotland’s political parties have cast their own votes in the Scottish Parliament election.Full Article

 Scotland’s political leaders have clashed again over the constitution in the final TV debate of the Scottish Parliament..